Nouzbe/sample-app/README.md

 ## Get a glance at the data
 We recommend [Robomongo](http://robomongo.org/).
-It's a nice shell-centric mongo client GUI.
+It's a nice mongo client GUI.